jaymarichua/quant-q-a/combinatorics.md

 <h5>Combinatorics</h5>
-The topic of combinatorics involves ways of counting large number of outcomes, i.e. possibilities in relating to probability and statistics.
+The topic of combinatorics in word problems involves figuring ways of counting large number of outcomes, i.e. possibilities in relating to probability and statistics.

 <h6>Rule of Product</h6>